crowdin/mobile-sdk-ios/README.md

 ### Example Project

 To run the example project, first clone the repo and run `pod install` from the Example directory.
-All functionality described in [here](Documentation/TestApplication.md)
+All functionality described in this [article](Documentation/TestApplication.md).

 ## Contribution
 We are happy to accept contributions to the Crowdin Android SDK.
 To contribute please do the following: